rcliftonharvey/rchoscillators/README.md

 ```

 The **fill** or **add** methods expect an array of channels, where each channel is an array of samples.
 In native C++ lingo, this means the buffer needs to be of type **float**** or **double****, the most common types of sample & channel arrays.

+If you're using WDL, your **ProcessDoubleReplacing** will provide you a variable named **input** that's already in the correct format.

 If you're using JUCE, your **processBlock** method will present you with a variable named **buffer** in a JUCE specific datatype, the **AudioBuffer**.
 Despite being an abstraction, it still offers direct access to its channels and samples in the format required for the **fill** and **add** methods of these oscillators.
 Since the oscillator writes directly into the passed buffer, just make sure you go for WritePointers, not ReadPointers:
 ```c++